What Makes The Best Organic Fertilizer

 Once released, the phosphorus still has to be transported back to the plant, which is where mycorrhizal fungi come in.
 As our analytical techniques have become more sophisticated, we've realized that mycorrhizal fungi also transport a wide variety of other nutrients, including nitrogen, sulfur, potassium, calcium, magnesium, iron and essential trace elements such as zinc, boron, manganese and copper.
 In dry times they supply water.

-form networks between plants and colonies of soil bacteria.
-Plants
+plants and colonies of soil bacteria.
+Plants can

 ACRES U.S.A.
 How